rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

 }
 ```

-First of all we declare that `F` is type of function that takes string
+First of all, we declare that `F` is type of function that takes string
 and returns string.

 ```go
 type F func(string) string
 ```

-Next we add methods for type `F`.
+Next, we add methods for type `F`.

 ```go
 func (f F) upperCase(s string) string {